-Modern lifestyles need a lot of energy just to keep up with the crowd.
-In order for us to function we need to be well-rested, require energy, and need to be alert just to function.
+Modern lifestyles need a lot of energy just to keep up with the daily demands.
+In order to have the energy to function optimally throughout the day we need to be well-rested and eat the right foods to help our bodies power up.

-It’s no big secret that regular exercise, effective stress management and getting adequate sleep are great ways of combating fatigue.
-In fact what you eat day to day far outweighs all these other things because food is fuel at the end of the day.
+It’s not a secret that regular exercise, effective stress management and getting adequate sleep are great ways of combating fatigue.
+What you eat also plays a major role in your energy levels because after all food is fuel for the body.

 Try Eating Nutrient-Rich Foods

-The best way around this is to opt for foods that offer a lot of nutrition per calorie.
-Foods like seeds, nuts, beans, vegetables, whole grains, and lean animal proteins are the best for this.
-On the other hand, refined foods such as breads, fatty and fried foods, desserts, sweets, and processed snack foods can offer a lot of calories, but in terms of nutrition, there’s very little.
+The best way around this is to opt for foods that offer a lot of nutrition per calorie (nutrient-dense food).
+Foods like seeds, nuts, beans, vegetables, whole grains, and lean animal proteins are great options.

 Choose Foods High in Antioxidants